hedgeh0k/zero-capabilities-protocol-demo/README.md

 ### Dataset server

 The dataset server hosts a small collection of JSON files embedded at build time.
+On start it now waits for the issuer to write key and capability files and logs every loaded capability for traceability.
 Requests must include two HTTP headers:

 | Header         | Description                                                    |
 |---------------|----------------------------------------------------------------|